placer-toolkit/placer-style-guide/README.md

 **The official style guide for projects made by Placer. ✨**

 > [!TIP]
 > Design tokens listed in this style guide are referring to our internal project we’re currently working on called “Placer Toolkit”.
-We won’t tell you what it is though, _yet_.
-But we’ll give you a little hint: It’s a UI library of components, but with a framework/library you _probably_ never expected. 🤫
+It is now available to the public under the [`placer-toolkit` repository](https://github.com/randomguy-2650/placer-toolkit)!

 ## Font stacks